-The MPRB's current goals and objectives are synonymous with the direction set in its comprehensive plan.
+The MPRB's current goals and objectives are contained within its 2007-2020 Comprehensive Plan.
 Therefore, there will be some overlap in the response between this question and the following one.
-This project contributes to the goal of "park facility renewal and development respects history and focuses on sustainability, accessibility, flexibility and beauty."
-This project will renew the Phillips building and allow it to better accommodate the park and recreation needs of the Phillips community.
+This project contributes to two goals of the MPRB, the first is "Parks shape an evolving city" and the second is "park facility renewal and development respects history and focuses on sustainability, accessibility, flexibility and beauty."
+The first goal includes specific focus on increasing premier or destination facilities in north and northeast Minneapolis.
+The development of new picnic facilities and a water recreation area in Webber Park will help provide this outcome.
+The second goal includes focus on renewing facilities in a manner that meets or exceeds standards for accessibility.
+All of the wading pool projects will assist the MRPB in achieving this outcome.